SyncfusionExamples/Getting-started-with-.NET-MAUI-ProgressBar-/README.md

 ## How to run this application?

-To run this application, you need to first clone the 'getting-started-with-the-dotnet-maui-progressbar' repository and then open it in Visual Studio 2022.
+To run this application, you need to first clone the `getting-started-with-the-dotnet-maui-progressbar` repository and then open it in Visual Studio 2022.
 Now, simply build and run your project to view the output.

 ## Features and Benefits